State's new coronavirus deaths spike to 245; cases rise 5,446

 Miami-Dade climbed to 1,724, which is 299 more in one week.
 Broward increased to 765 with a rise of 158 in one week.

-Palm Beach County's death count is higher than 20 states, including Kentucky at 744 with 2 more.
-Nevada is at 847 after gaining 12.
+Palm Beach County's death count is higher than 20 states, including Kentucky at 751 with 7 more.
+Nevada is at 862, one behind Palm Beach County, after gaining 15.

 Tests